zowe/docs-site/docs/extend/extend-apiml/api-mediation-caching-service.md

 The Caching service makes it possible to store, retrieve, and delete data associated with keys.

-**Note:** The Caching service is available only for internal Zowe applications, and is not be exposed to the internet.
+**Note:** The Caching service is available only for internal Zowe applications, and is not exposed to the internet.
 The Caching service supports a hot-reload scenario in which a client service requests all available service data.

 - [Architecture](#architecture)
 - [Storage methods](#storage-methods)